- Free delivery over £40

 Dymista and other medicines

-You should also consult with a GP or pharmacist if you have ever taken one or more of the following:
+You should also tell your doctor or pharmacist if you’ve ever taken one or more of the following:

 - HIV medicines e.g. ritonavir